vjosset/skirm/wishlist.md

     - Or any success?
 Could have regular dice explode on critical, special die explode on any success
   - Something else?
   - Critical success on special die gives a TO?
-- TOs to be used to re-roll OR modify a single die's result by +/-1 (stackable)
-  - Special ability ("arcane warp mastery") for certain teams to spend TO to change opponent's roll value or force a die re-roll for double TO cost
 - Rivalries!
   - Advantage/disadvantage vs specific teams/tags
 - Quirks